chrisnoonan98675/site/xl-release/how-to/configure-notification-settings.markdown

 To remove a recipient from a notification event, click the **x** next to the recipient name.
 To add a new recipient, click in a row for a specific event, type the name of the recipient you want to add, and then click **Enter**.

-The default email recipients are:
+The available email recipients are:

 * Release Admin
 * Task Owner